Skip to content

 Your First Workflow

-Let's create a simple workflow with two steps: one node to provide a starting number, and a second node to double it, using Flowcraft's strongly-typed context system.
+Let's create a simple workflow with three steps: one node to provide a starting number, a sleep node to pause for 1 second, and a final node to double the number, demonstrating Flowcraft's durable timers and strongly-typed context system.

 typescript